ni/nimble/packages/nimble-components/src/card/specs/README.md

 [GitHub Issue #296: nimble-card component](https://github.com/ni/nimble/issues/296)

 An IxD and Visual Design spec for the `nimble-card` component have not yet been provided.
 We will add some preliminary styling in the interim.
+The component will remain "Incubating" until we get agreement on the interaction and visual design.

 The new Routines UX in SystemLink Enterprise calls for grouping related configuration in a slide-out in labeled containers.
 See [Figma: NorthStar Vision for SLE Routines](https://www.figma.com/file/VQ7WIi3qqRG3r19VXqVvem/Stratus-Routines?type=design&node-id=1%3A74129&mode=design&t=KfPTwy4IhHbt42LR-1).